 The North Carolina Local Government Commission (LGC) compiles data based upon a required independent audit and other reports submitted to them for review and approval.
 This data is collected from all counties, cities, and towns in the State and is reported by locality, and offers comparisons for per capita expenditures and revenue with other similar localities.
+The charts reflect the latest LCG data, which is as of June 30, 2019.

 To make the comparisons fair, the LGC divides all towns into groups by population and they further divide them into groups that do and do not operate their own electric system.
 The population groups are: 499 and below, 500-999, 1,000-2,499, 2,500-9,999, 10,000-49,999 and 50,000+.
-Of the 529 municipalities that submitted an audit, 462 do not operate electric systems and 67 do operate electric systems.
+There are 552 municipalities in North Carolina.
+Of those, 529 have submitted an audit.
+There are 482 units that do not operate electric systems and 70 that do operate electric systems.

 Our peer group is localities with a population between 2,500 and 9,999 residents that do not operate an electric utility.
-In the fiscal year ending June 30, 2018, there were 121 localities in our peer group.
+In the fiscal year ending June 30, 2019, there were 113 localities in our peer group.

-Data from the LGC shows that River Bend's per-capita expenditures in 2018 were \$803 (up \$4 from the previous year) compared to \$1,400 (up \$45 from the previous year) for localities in our peer group.
+Data from the LGC shows that River Bend's per-capita expenditures in 2019 were \$1,160 (up \$357 from the previous year) compared to \$1,291 (down \$109 from the previous year) for localities in our peer group.
 The chart above shows some of the significant expenditures by function and how our expenditures compared with those of our peers.
-The reader will note that River Bend spends less per capita in all categories compared to our peer group.
+The reader will note that River Bend spends less per capita in most categories compared to our peer group.

-Data from the LGC also indicates how we compared with our peer group in fiscal year 2018 in terms of per-capita revenue.
-The data shows that our total per-capita revenue in these sources was \$804 compared to \$1,005 for our peers.
+Data from the LGC also indicates how we compared with our peer group in fiscal year 2019 in terms of per-capita revenue.
+The data shows that our total per-capita revenue in these sources was \$755 compared to \$1,019 for our peers.

 This chart shows three major revenue categories and how we compare with our peers.
-The reader will note that our utility revenue is the only category that is higher than that of our peers and it is only \$3 higher.
-Our property tax amount is \$139 less per capita than our peer group.
+The reader will note that in all three categories our revenue is lower than that of our peers.
+Our property tax amount is \$198 less per capita than our peer group.

 This chart shows three major expense categories and how we compare with our peers.
 The reader will note that we spend less per capita in all three categories compared to our peer group.
-In the "other" category, we spend \$348 less per capita than our peer group.
+In the "other" category, we spend \$114 less per capita than our peer group.